Scotia iTrade Online Brokerage Review 2023

 So, Who Is Scotiabank’s Online Trading Broker Best For?

-While we agree with experts such as the Globe and Mail’s Rob Carrick in saying that Scotia iTrade is an excellent overall platform for things like its analyst research materials, available free ETFs, it’s just not enough to stand out among the competition.
+While we agree with experts such as the Globe and Mail’s Rob Carrick who say that Scotia iTrade is an excellent overall platform, it just doesn’t stand out from the competition, even with its practice account and iClub membership benefits.